CodeHarrington/Project-1/README.md

 * #### I had to create several screen sizes to keep the look of the website.
-   * this was time comsuming and will approch in a different way the next.
+   * This was time comsuming and will approch in a different way the next.